 - Earned second place in the ABA National Arbitration Competition (2012)

-Prior to joining the firm, Ida was an associate at another St. Louis area law firm.
+Prior to joining the firm, Ida was an associate at another St. Louis area law firm where she worked with municipal clients on a variety of matters, including the application of governmental immunities under state and federal law.
 She also has extensive experience in criminal law as a former assistant prosecuting attorney for the Greene County Prosecutor’s Office in Springfield, Missouri, where she managed over 400 criminal cases.

 During law school, Ida clerked for the Missouri Attorney General’s Office, the United States Attorney’s Office for the Eastern District of Missouri, and prosecuted cases on behalf of the Boone County Prosecutor’s Office as a participant in the University of Missouri’s Prosecution Clinic.